nikoahlgren/p1-leads/README.md

 # Micro CRM Leads (Project 1)

 ## Live Deployment
-Live: YOUR_RENDER_URL // The public URL where the live application can be accessed (from Render).
+Live: https://p1-leads-kqrt.onrender.com // The public URL where the live application can be accessed (from Render).

 ## Run Locally